divyaN73/StateChangeUI/README.md

 # StateChangeContract
-Interact with Blockchain to send a transaction to change the state of a variable on Ethereum Block chain.
+Interact with Smart Contract to send a transaction to change the state of a variable on Ethereum Block chain.

 ### Pre-requisites :
 1. Install Metamask in your browser (Chrome : webstore , Mozilla: Add-ons).
 Code will show a message if its not installed.